gauravchak/causal_debiased_ranking/README.md

 # anchored_factorized_estimator.py
 This extends factorized_estimator.py.
 During training, in addition to passing gradient to the mixed logits, this also trains the user, item and position logits separately.

+# top_item_selctor.py
+This shows how to use the estimators in ranking.
+It takes a set of items for a single user, creates batches of user and item features, computes estimates using the estimator and then combines by value_weights to select top item.